radualexandrub/Study/Java/README.md

 - `static` method means that it can be accessed without creating an object of the class (the static methods can be used within the Class itself), unlike `public` methods
 - `public` methods can be only accessed by objects (instances) of that Class
-- both `public static` means that the method can be accessed within its Class and/or accessed by objects its Class.
+- both `public static` means that the method can be accessed within its Class and/or accessed by objects in its Class.

 Example within/using the **Main Class**